vvorobjov/nrp-documentation/src/nrp/quickStartGuide.rst

 brain’s activity.

 To do this, we create another transfer function, this time mapping neuron activity to the robot.
-The following steps along with :ref:`Figure 10<qsg-fig10>` describe how to achieve this.
+The following steps along with :numref:`qsg-fig10` describe how to achieve this.

 a.
-Add a new transfer function in the Transfer Function Editor (use the “Create new TF” button illustrated in :ref:`Figure 6<qsg-fig6>`, as described in section 5.1).
+Add a new transfer function in the Transfer Function Editor (use the “Create new TF” button illustrated in :numref:`qsg-fig6`, as described in section 5.1).
    We will call it “act”.

 b.
 Change the decorator of the template function from